Fruit Ninja

-Fruit Ninja is a video game developed by Halfbrick originally released on April 21, 2010.
+Fruit Ninja is a video game developed by Halfbrick originally released on March 20, 2010.
 In the game, the player must slice fruit that is thrown into the air by swiping the device's touch screen with their finger(s) or (in the case of the Xbox 360 version) the player's arms and hands, and must not slice bombs.
 It features multiple gameplay modes, leaderboards and multiplayer.

-The game was initially released for iPod Touch and iPhone devices before being expanded to other devices and platforms: July 12, 2010 for the iPad, September 17, 2010 for Android devices, December 22, 2010 for Windows Phone, and March 2011 for Samsung's Bada and Nokia's Symbian.
+The game was initially released for iPod Touch and iPhone devices before being expanded to other devices and platforms: July 14, 2010, for the iPad, September 17, 2010, for Android devices, December 22, 2010, for Windows Phone, and March 2011 for Samsung's Bada and Nokia's Symbian.
 Just prior to E3 2011 Fruit Ninja Kinect, which utilizes the Kinect peripheral, was released for the Xbox 360 on August 10, 2011.

 Fruit Ninja was also released for Windows 8, on June 7, 2012.
-Versions with alternative names exist, such as Fruit Ninja HD on the iPad, Fruit Ninja THD for Nvidia Tegra 2–based Android devices, Fruit Ninja VR for HTC Vive and PlayStation 4, and an arcade version called Fruit Ninja FX.
+Versions with alternative names exist, such as Fruit Ninja HD on the iPad; also released on Intel AppUp in 2011 for Windows, Fruit Ninja THD for Nvidia Tegra 2–based Android devices, Fruit Ninja VR for HTC Vive and PlayStation 4, and an arcade version called Fruit Ninja FX with a sequel Fruit Ninja FX 2 following in November 2012.
+A version using the Leap Motion was released in 2013 for Microsoft Windows.
+A mobile version using the keypad was released in 2021 for KaiOS devices.

-The game was well-received by critics; in September 2010 sales exceeded three million downloads, four million in December 2010, and over 20 million across all platforms in March 2011.
-In May 2012, Fruit Ninja reached 300 million downloads.
+The game was well received by critics; In August 2013, Fruit Ninja reached 700 million downloads.
+In 2015, the app reached 1 billion downloads.
 Reviewers felt that the low cost of the game combined with addictive gameplay yielded an excellent value.
 They further lauded the post-launch support provided by Halfbrick, which brought online multiplayer, achievements, and leaderboards to the game.
-Some critics felt the game's difficulty curve was uneven.